bsoist/labs/html-7/README.md

 **NOTE how the `<a>` element works - href is set to a relative or absolute URL and the text you want the visitor to click on is "inside" the opening and closing tags.**

 Refresh the page.
-If the links appear, raise your hand to show your teacher.
+If the links appear, click Next

-### If your teacher approves, click next

 {% next %}